adityakumar17/Expense_Analyzer/README.md

 # Expense_Analyzer
 Developed an automated expense analyzer that processes bank statements in CSV format.
-The program categorizes expenses automatically and provides a total for each category.
-Additionally, it generates a pie chart using Matplotlib to visualize the distribution of expenses.
+Just download the code and csv file and add some details in the csv file.
+Done!
+Now just leave it on python to do it's magic

 # Screen Shots